V-Team-Development/hungry_dungeon_ttrpg/unsorted/vore.md

 the organ will take indigestion damage.
 Once indigestion reaches its maximum value (calculation omitted here), the organ is weakened, allowing prey the ability to escape.

+## Carry Weight

+Every character has a carry weight, which is - as the name suggests - how much they can carry before penalties kick in.
+To calculate your carry weight, multiply your strength stat by 10, then add in racial bonuses.

+If the weight of all the stuff you're carrying - either inside or outside of yourself - exceeds this carry weight, your speed drops by 1 and your dodge modifier drops by 2.
+If the total is double your carry weight, those penalties are doubled, and this continues until both of these are zero.